kittykatattack/learningPixi/README.md

 video](https://www.youtube.com/watch?feature=player_embedded&v=cX9ASUE3YAQ)
 and, when you're finished, follow it with [this video](https://www.youtube.com/watch?v=INk0ATBbclc).
-You should learn how to use Unix it only takes a couple of hours and is way fun and easy than working with a windows-based operating system.
+You should learn how to use Unix - it only takes a couple of hours to learn and is a really fun and easy way to interact with your computer.

-But if you don't want to mess with the command line, try the Mongoose
+But if you don't want to mess around with the command line just yet, try the Mongoose
 webserver:

 [Mongoose](http://cesanta.com/mongoose.shtml)

-Or, just use write your all your code using the [Brackets text editor](http://brackets.io).
-Brackets automatically launches a webserver and browser for you when you click the lightening bolt button.
+Or, just use write your all your code using the excellent [Brackets text editor](http://brackets.io).
+Brackets automatically launches a webserver and browser for you when you click the lightening bolt button in its main workspace.

 Now if you think you're ready, read on!

-### Setting up
+###Setting up

 Before you start writing any code, Create a folder for your project, and launch a webserver in the project's root directory.

-Download the latest version of Pixi at the GitHub
+Download the latest version of Pixi at Pixi's GitHub
 repository:

 [Pixi's GitHub Repo](https://github.com/GoodBoyDigital/pixi.js/)

-And copy it into a folder called `pixi.js` relative to your root project directory.
+... and copy it into a folder called `pixi.js` relative to your root project directory.

-If you're using [git](http://git-scm.com) and the command line, `cd` into your root directory and type:
+If you're using [git](http://git-scm.com) and the command line, then `cd` into your root directory and type:
 ```
 git clone git@github.com:GoodBoyDigital/pixi.js.git